• About

 To nominate as an independent grouped candidate, each candidate in the group must be supported by:

-• At least 250 eligible electors enrolled for the Legislative Council.
+• at least 250 eligible electors enrolled for the Legislative Council.

 2. Nomination deposit

 A $3,000 deposit per candidate must accompany the nomination.
-Accepted payment methods:

-• Electronic funds transfer (EFT) to ECSA
+• electronic funds transfer (EFT) to ECSA

 3. What you need to lodge